When the Run:ai scheduler schedules Jobs, it can use two alternate placement strategies:

 - In a multi GPU node, when using fractions, fill up a GPU before allocating Jobs to a second GPU.

 The advantage of this strategy is that the scheduler, over time, can package more Jobs into the cluster.
 As the strategy minimizes fragmentation.

-For example, if we have 2 GPUs in a single node on the cluster, and 2 tasks requiring 0.5 GPUs each, using bin-packing, we would place both Jobs on the same GPU and remain with a full GPU ready for the next Job.
+In a GPU node, for example, if we have 2 GPUs in a single node on the cluster, and 2 tasks requiring 0.5 GPUs each, using bin-packing, we would place both Jobs on the same GPU and remain with a full GPU ready for the next Job.